Proxicom

 Proxicom, Inc. was an interactive agency that developed custom-tailored interactive and web-enabled solutions.
-Founded in 1991 by American entrepreneur Raul Fernandez.
-Proxicom provided services for a number of industries.
+The company was founded in 1991 by American entrepreneur Raul Fernandez.

 History

-Proxicom, originally known as Proxima, was a systems integrator based in Reston, Virginia.
-The original founder and CEO was Raul Fernandez.
-During the mid- and late nineties, Proxicom focused on the design and development of websites for companies including MCI, America Online, Marriott, Prudential, Morgan Stanley, and ExxonMobil.

-In 1997, Proxicom became famous for developing polymer land - a disruptive online distribution platform for plastics following Jack Welch's motto "destroy your own business". polymerland is one example for B2B value chain disruption of the e-business era.
+In 1997, Proxicom launched its e-commerce website Polymerland.
+Created as an online platform to facilitate online sales and customer interactions and to digitalize plastic distribution.

-In 1998, Proxicom purchased two organizations based on the West Coast of the United States.
-The first acquisition was Ibis Consulting, a technical integration firm located in San Francisco, California.
-The second purchase was a user experience and creative design boutique entitled Ad Hoc based in Sausalito, California.
-With these additions, Proxicom had a nationwide presence with 7 office locations and more than 1,500 personnel.
+Proxicom purchased Ibis Consulting, a technical integration firm located in San Francisco, California, in September 1998, and in May 1999 acquired Adhoc group, a user experience and creative design boutique based in Sausalito, California.

-In 1998, Proxicom acquired first customers in Europe, starting with projects at BMW Financial Services in Munich, Germany, where the first office was opened outside of the U.S..
-The European offices contributed large Fortune 500 customers like Renault, DuPont Engineering Polymers, GE Plastics, and Deutsche Bank.
+In 1998, Proxicom acquired first customers in Europe, starting with projects at BMW Financial Services in Munich, Germany, where the first office was opened outside of the U.S.

 On April 14, 1999, Proxicom became a publicly traded organization listed on the NASDAQ stock exchange under the trading symbol PXCM.
 This IPO netted Proxicom investors $58.5 million and Proxicom became known as one of the "little five" — competing against MarchFirst/CKS-Web, Sapient, Scient, and Viant — within the interactive consulting arena.

 In June 1999, Michael D. Beck was promoted to Executive Vice President, Client Services for the Americas and Proxicom grew to more than $200 million in revenues in 2000 with approximately 1,700 workers.
 Beck would later join The IQ Business Group, Inc. (IQBG) as president and CEO.
 In January and February of that year, Michael Hansen and Heiner Rutt joined the company as vice president for international operations and president respectively.
 Rutt left to join the Carlyle Group, the global private equity firm in 2002, and Hansen moved to Bertelsmann in 2001.